jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: Aoe + many hurt: the hurt sound effect only plays once, it's as if the many damage sound effects from the many targets clears it or something

 ## Stretch Content
-- use card background for upgrades with different colors depending on rarity
 - Card: Mind Control (changes faction temporarily)
 - Feature: perks
 - Feature: "Soul bind" - bound units share applied effects